ibmresilient/resilient-python-api/README.md

 ***What is Mulesoft?***

 Mulesoft is an Enterprise Service Bus (ESB) that allows you to run multiple integrations (Co3-related or not) within a single environment.
-An ESB can be helpful if you have many different systems that need to interace within your organization.
-If you already have an ESB, you may want to consider having your applications run within it.
+An ESB can be helpful if you have many different systems that need to interact with one anohter.
+If you already have an ESB, you may want to consider having your Co3 integrations run within it.

-The Mulesoft ESB has a number of pre-built connectors that might simplify integrations with Co3.
+The Mulesoft ESB also has a number of pre-built connectors that might simplify integrations with Co3.

+See https://www.mulesoft.org for more information on Mulesoft.

 See the [Mulesoft HipChat Example](#mulesoft-hipchat-example-javaexamplescafmulesofthipchat-directory) section for an example of how you can use Mulesoft to integrate Co3 with a chat client (HipChat in our example).